udborets/online-gallery/README.md

 # Online Gallery

-### That is a [full-stack](#stack) "Online Gallery" website app with Google Firebase authentication which allows you to create albums, upload your own photos to them and visit other users albums.
+### This is a [full-stack](#stack) website app which allows you to create albums, upload your own photos to them and visit other users albums.

 # Navigation